Streamline Web-Development with Bulma CSS Framework

 Here’s what happened:

-defines that the button should be styled as a primary button.mt-5
+buttonadds the button style to the link.is-primarydefines that the button should be styled as a primary button.mt-5adds some top margin.

 Unveiling Bulma’s Design Elements: A Comprehensive Overview #